CI/CD Processes on Azure DevOps for a Voting Application ( CD Part )

 Changes just have been done 8 min ago.

-But in above screenshot you can see that pod is not up.
+But in the above screenshot, you can see that the pod is not up.

 This is because we are pulling images from private registry, now how will Kubernetes understand what is username and password.